 For web testing, the server-side interface should be tested.
 This can be done by verifying that the communication is done properly.
 The compatibility of the server with software, hardware, network, and database should be tested.

 The main interfaces are:

-Web server and application server interface
+- Web server and application server interface

-Application server and Database server interface.
+- Application server and Database server interface.

-Check if all the interactions between these servers are executed properly.
-Errors are handled properly.
-If database or web server returns any error message for any query by application server then application server should catch and display these error messages appropriately to the users.
+Check if all interactions between these servers are executed and errors are handled properly.
+If the database or web server returns an error message for any query by the application server then the application server should catch and display these error messages appropriately to the users.

 See which compatibility test to be executed: